Sirawit7205/Automata-Visualization-Board/readme.md

  - Very challenging SMD soldering practice kit.
  - The PCB should be much cheaper to produce.
 It's still a little bit too large to fit in 10x10cm requirements for many cheap PCB fabs though, I might try to squeeze it down later.

-We are currently at Revision 2.
+We are currently at Revision 3.
 Changelog is below:
+**Revision 3 (July 2020)**
+ - Fixed all of the issues found in smd rev 2.
+ - BOMs consolidated to lessen the unique parts count.
+ - New LFSR circuit, the rare CD4006 is no longer required.
+ - Updated all footprints to the latest version.
+ - Minor changes to the appearances of the PCB.

 **Revision 2 (May 2020)**
  - Fixed all of the issues found in rev 1 of the Standard version.
  - Change of parts in the power section due to sourcing issue.